List of Cornell University fraternities and sororities: Cornell University Residence Plan of 1966

-During the 1948-1949 school year, then Cornell University President Edmund Ezra Day formally distanced the university leadership and the increased discrimination that he observed at Cornell since 1910.
+During the 1948–49 school year, then-Cornell University President Edmund Ezra Day formally distanced the university leadership from the increased discrimination that he had observed at Cornell since 1910.
 His speech at the time marked the beginning of an effort to end such unlawful practices, a goal to which the University remains committed.
 Following hearings into discrimination within Cornell's system of private fraternities and sororities, fifteen fraternities liquidated private holdings and entered into the Cornell University Residence Plan of 1966, or CURP'66, an agreement which required all signatories to refrain from unlawful discrimination.
 The majority of CURP ’66 houses are on the Cornell West Campus.
 The plan created a system of 'living and learning' in small residences.

 Each Group House was to be maintained by a Priority Group electing its Group Sponsor.
-Phi Kappa Psi, for instance, sponsored Group House No. IV d/b/a/ The Irving Literary Society, and developed its parcel on Cornell's West Campus.
+Phi Kappa Psi, for instance, sponsored Group House No. IV d/b/a/ The Irving Literary Society, and developed its parcel on West Campus.
 Cornell desired an academic atmosphere in student residence “units,” providing appropriate facilities for intellectual and cultural activities and encouraging student participation in these pursuits.
 CURP ’66 was not simply the creation of University-owned fraternities and sororities but a plan to provide a supplement to the University-maintained dormitory complex, the existing Cornell Greek System, off-campus apartments, and rooming houses.
 The vision was to organize “Small Residences” together, regardless of their national or local orientation, as fraternities or cooperatives.
 The University program provided for no discrimination based on race, creed, color, or national origin.
 The issue of gender was addressed in the equal promotion of female, male, and gender-neutral Group Houses.
 In 1997, Cornell's president, Hunter Rawlings, reaffirmed the Board of Trustees' commitment to the Cornell University Residence Plan of 1966.